dpwgc/easierweb/README.md

 ## Easier usage

-### API handle function has input object and return values
+### API handle function can have input object and return values

 ### Don't need to manually bind request data and write response data. framework will help you do this